-Explore the medium of watercolor in a relaxing and creative environment.
-Iain Stewart’s, sole focus is to bring your creativity to light, aiding you in dispelling the myths of the difficulties of painting in this wonderful medium.
-Given the right encouragement and understanding of the basic fundamentals, you’ll find watercolor a creative outlet unmatched for its ease of use, cost of materials, and pure enjoyment of artistic expression, capturing effects as with nothing else!
+Iain Stewart’s sole focus is to help bring your creativity to light, aiding you in dispelling the myths of the difficulties of painting in this wonderful medium.
+He believes that, given the right encouragement and understanding of the basic fundamentals, you’ll find watercolor a creative outlet unmatched for its ease of use, cost of materials, and pure enjoyment of artistic expression, capturing effects as with nothing else!
 No other medium offers the immediacy and speed of watercolor…what could be better for capturing the outdoor landscape with its constantly shifting light and air!
 And in Maine, boats; they all move!

-Through demonstration, thoughtful critique, and lessons learned over a long painting career Iain will help you understand how to prepare for and anticipate the challenges that painting in watercolor presents.
-By guiding you through his process which relies on simplification of subject through exploratory sketching and value studies Iain will demonstrate how to create a road map, that if followed, will greatly improve your painting.
+Through demonstration, thoughtful critique, and lessons learned over a long painting career, Iain will help you understand how to prepare for and anticipate the challenges presented by painting in watercolor, Guiding you through his process, which relies on the simplification of subject through exploratory sketching and value studies, Iain will demonstrate how to create a road map, that if followed, will greatly improve your painting!
 Iain teaches workshops both en plein air and in a traditional studio setting.
 In both settings his purpose is to provide you with a repeatable process involving carefully planned steps that you can use for painting any subject.
+You’ll have the chance during the week to paint a variety of scenery, putting these tools to work and getting ample personal feedback from Iain.

-Students will follow Iain in group demonstrations from photographs provided by Iain or life – more experienced painters are encouraged to work from their own photography.
-The class setting is very relaxed and accommodating to all quite often with a broad mix of experience and skill levels represented.
-Most importantly, Iain allows as much time as possible for one on one instruction and critique.
-After all a workshop should focus on the student and not how well the instructor can paint.
-In the end it’s about you and your experience, and it’s succes is measured by whether it will help you to continue on your artistic journey.
+Most importantly, Iain allows as much time as possible for one-on-one instruction and critique, being very clear that a workshop should focus on the student and not how well the instructor can paint!
+In the end, a workshop is about you and your experience, and it’s succes is measured by whether it will help you to continue on your artistic journey.
 Iain’s intent is that it will; his instruction ensures it!

-When on location your sketchbook not only serves as a place to record your surroundings.
-It becomes a time capsule taking you back to the place, sounds, conversations going on around you, the seagull that tried to steal your breakfast, standing outside a fish and chip shop warming yourself by the fryer vent on a July day in Scotland, that perfect moment when your wife brings you a lavender ice cream in Provence just as you are finishing up your work for the day.
-Your photographs serve as all too impersonal representations of what it is like to recall where you were.
-Whether you spend 5 minutes or an hour sketching you will know a place so much deeper than a tourist with a camera collecting images could in days.You’ll own a place, a moment, not just visually, but with your senses and in your body memory.
+Your quick lines and washes evoke sounds, conversations going on around you, the seagull that tried to steal your breakfast, when you stood outside a fish and chip shop warming yourself by the fryer vent on a July day in Scotland, that perfect moment when your wife brought you a lavender ice cream in Provence just as you were finishing up your work for the day.
+Photographs tend to serve as a far less personal representations of what it is like to recall where you were.
+Whether you spend 5 minutes or an hour sketching, you will know a place much deeper than a tourist with a camera collecting images could in days.You’ll own a place, a moment, not just visually, but with your senses and in your body memory.

 Iain Stewart is a watercolor artist / illustrator and a signature member of both the American and National Watercolor Societies.
 His work has received numerous awards in international competition and he is a sought after juror and workshop instructor.
 He is also an architectural illustrator with an international clientele- a business he has run for the last 20 years.
 Iain maintains a studio in Opelika, Alabama.